top of page

 This is the person who has been initiated into and sustained addiction in isolation from others.

-Take, for example, the physician addicted to Demerol, the person who has become medically addicted to prescription medication due to pain and trauma, the valium addict or alcoholic who has kept their addiction hidden behind the walls of their own home.
+Take, for example, the physician addicted to Demerol, the person who has become medically addicted to prescription medication due to pain and trauma, or the valium addict or alcoholic who has kept their addiction hidden behind the walls of their own home.

 The Culturally Enmeshed Addict